0x9090/DarkFlare/README.md

 Once you get your rPI, you'll need to install PORTAL of Pi and set it up as your laptops upstream router - https://github.com/grugq/PORTALofPi
 #### Safe Harbor
 You'll need a web hoster that will allow you pay anonymously, and that doesn't collect any personal information.
 Bulletproof, off-shore hosts that accept
 Monero would be prefereable.
-Ideally, you'll backup your Flarum data regularly to another anoymous hosting provider for redundancy.
+Ideally, you'll backup your Flarum data regularly to another anoymous hosting provider or at home (always via TOR) for redundancy.
 #### OpSec
 * Never log into your hosting provider, or Flarum server without going through your PORTAL of Pi
 * Never use personal information for anything.
 Not even email addresses.
-*
+* When sendind data around, always prefer using TOR as the transport